Saints and Soldiers: Airborne Creed

 Saints and Soldiers: Airborne Creed is a 2012 war drama film directed by Ryan Little and produced by Little and Adam Abel.
-It is based on events that took place during the invasion of Southern France in World War II.
+It is the second installment in the Saints and Soldiers film series, and is based on events that took place during the invasion of Southern France in World War II.
 The film stars Corbin Allred, David Nibley, and Jasen Wade.
-The film's story has no relation to the events or characters portrayed in the 2003 war film Saints and Soldiers.
 The film was shot in Utah, on a tight budget, saving money by using volunteer World War II reenactors as some of the actors and extras.
 The film received mixed reviews; many critics found the film mediocre, yet still praised the performances and cinematography.
-This film precedes the third film in the series, Saints and Soldiers: The Void, which was released in 2014.

 Plot

 In August 1944, the Allies have invaded German-occupied Southern France.
 German Army Second Lieutenant Erich Neumann (Lincoln Hoppe) executes two French men.
 On the early morning of August 15, paratroopers from the 517th Parachute Regimental Combat Team land in Provence, France, under heavy fire from the Germans.
 Two soldiers, Corporals Harland 'Bud' Curtis (Jasen Wade) and James Rossi (Corbin Allred), land separately.
-Curtis is spotted by a German Patrol and quickly surrenders.
+Curtis is spotted by a German patrol and quickly surrenders.
 After throwing a grenade to distract the Germans, Rossi kills the entire patrol and rescues Curtis.
 The two set off towards their intended landing area before finding an abandoned shelter where they are followed by Curtis's squad leader Sergeant Caleb Jones (David Nibley).
-MISTAKE: The Sergeant states he is from Bravo company, but there was no Bravo company until after Korea.
-It was called Baker company.
-The three travel through the French country as quickly as possible to avoid being pursued.
+The three travel through the French countryside as quickly as possible to avoid being pursued.
 They encounter Neumann and kill his troops, but spare him.

 The three soldiers continue making their way to Les Arcs and agree to help French Resistance prisoners escape.
 They free the resistance prisoners: Philippe, Gustave and Jacques.
 The group arrives at Les Arcs, and Jones spots a German Panzer III and a Sd.Kfz.
 251 half-track full of German infantry enroute to attack the rest of the paratroopers.
 The three attempt to ambush the Germans, but are badly wounded.
 After Curtis's death, Rossi regains consciousness and is approached by Neumann, whom Jones spared earlier.
 Rossi gets up to fight but collapses due to his wounds.
 Neumann, also wounded, does not kill him, showing him the same mercy that Jones' showed him.

 He takes Rossi to an abandoned farm, where he bandages his wounds and makes him a meal.
 The following morning, an American detachment discovers Rossi, alive, and Neumann, who has died from his wound.
 In a military field hospital Rossi is informed that sergeant Jones is alive but wounded and Curtis is dead.
 The dead Neumann remains in the abandoned farm.